Ringim: Education

+Climate

+The temperature ranges from 58°F to 103°F year-round, and is cloudy and humid in the wet season.

+Air pollution

+Ringim's experiences air pollution in the form of dust, and a concoction of smoke, soot, and other pollutants.
+Chemical reactions occur between these harmful particles, posing serious risks to public health.

 Politics

 Ringim had played great role for the survival of Kano during various attacks of Gumel and Damagaran to Kano emirate.

 The Hussaini Adamu Federal Polytechnic has its College of Islamic and Legal Studies at Ringim.

 The postal code of the area is 733.